harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 Your goal with the audit should be to identify any code and / or dependencies you can remove.
 The less code you have, the less code you'll need to migrate.

-Also check your assets folder for anything which can be removed.
+Additionally, check your asset folder for anything which can be removed.
 ::

 ## Migration

+This cheat sheet requires a fresh Nuxt 3 project and migrating things over one by one.

-For each step of the migration, you should be testing to see if everything is working as expected.
-If your app breaks, then you should be able to easily identify the rough cause of the issue.
+In each step of migrating, you should test to see if everything is working.
+If there are bugs, then you will be able to debug and get help for them easily.

 ### 1. Create the new app

-The first step is creating our new apps boilerplate and migrate over config from nuxt.config.ts which will not break anything.
+The first step is creating the new apps boilerplate and migrate over safe config from `nuxt.config.ts`.

-This cheat sheet requires a fresh Nuxt 3 project and migrating things over one by one.
-This helps you debug breaking changes easily.

 ::checkbox
-Create a fresh Nuxt 3 app
+Create a Fresh Nuxt 3 App
 #tip
 You can do so with `npx nuxi init my-app`.